wolfman1986/nist-control-mapping/README.md

 - How to connect controls to evidence.
 - How to record gaps, exceptions, and risks.
 - How to explain methodology and future improvements.
+- How to build a more detailed risk register with scoring, ownership, triggers, and treatment actions.

 ## Repository Structure
 - `scope.md` — project boundaries and assumptions.
-- `methodology.md` — how control status was determined.
+- `methodology.md` — how control status and risk scoring were determined.
 - `references.md` — source material used for the project.
 - `controls/` — individual control writeups.
 - `evidence/` — sample evidence files.
 - `gap-analysis.md` — gaps identified from the sample mapping.
-- `risk-register.md` — risks tied to the gaps.
+- `risk-register.md` — detailed risks tied to the gaps.
 - `exceptions.md` — compensating controls and exceptions.
 - `roadmap.md` — future improvements for the project.